r3wald/espurna-wiki/Hardware-Itead-Sonoff-T1.md

 3. Release Reset Button (No 1)
 4. Release Main button (No 4)

+For the new version T1 R2 EU for enter flasing mode you have to connect GPIO0 to GND before powering up the device, you can release after a moment of power up, and then flash the device.
+The prior sequence of buttons doesn't work in this new version.

 ## Issues

 Since it uses touch panel the best experience requires a different approach to button definitions.
 This is the definition for button 1 for Sonoff T1, as you see the event is fired on press (not on release) and most of other events are disabled.